MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-choose-design.md

 ---
-title: Choose a design for integration
+title: Choose the right design for your Dynamics 365 apps integration strategy
 description: Find guidance on how to choose the right design for your Dynamics 365 apps integration strategy.
 author: abunduc-ms
 ms.author: abunduc